Grulla-Software/search-react/README.md

 # search-reactjs 🚀

-Serach-reactjs component allows the search or filter of objects by specifying a search criteria according to the properties of the object, providing flexibility to the developer at the time of implementation and allowing the fulfillment of the requested requirements.
+Search-reactjs component allows the search or filter of objects by specifying a search criteria according to the properties of the object, providing flexibility to the developer at the time of implementation and allowing the fulfillment of the requested requirements.
 > The component displays an input text where the user enters the value they want to search for, it also displays the button to start the search action.
 This component also allows to perform the search automatically while the user enters the text in the input.